fakcior/klipper-toolchanger-tool-mapping/README.md

 **Note: This project is a work in progress.
 Features and configurations may change as development continues.**

+**IMPORTANT!: Compatible with Moonraker v0.9.3-62**

 ## Installation

 1. Add tool_mapping.cfg to your config (should be included after Tool_x.cfgs, so it overrides their Tx definitions)
 2. Add variables.cfg to your config
-3. Replace Moonraker's metadata.py
+3. Add toolchanger_metadata.py to moonraker/components directory.
+4. Add [toolchanger_metadata] section below [file_manager] in moonraker.conf
-4. Restart Klipper
+5. Restart Klipper

 ## Configuration